wearscript/wearscript-android/doc/index.rst

 WearScript: JS with Batteries Included for Glass
 ================================================
-WearScript is a library that allows you to execute JavaScript on Glass that can interact with the underlying device.
-It's the power of Android with the complexity of a website.
+WearScript is the power of Android with the learning curve of a website.
 For an overview check out the intro video and sample script below.

 .. raw:: html